Scalefull-Technologies-LLP/hmac_auth_client/README.md

 If you encounter issues:

-1. Check that your main backend server is running at http://localhost:8000
+1. Check that your main backend server is running at https://ceat-signature-drive-api.bespokesol.com
 2. Verify that the API_SECRET matches on both servers
-3. Run the test script to verify API connectivity: `node test-api.js`

 4. Check the server logs for detailed error information